-To add a chocolate element, you can always add chocolate sauce to your traditional crepes suzette, but why not make Dark Chocolate Crepes?
+To add a chocolate element, you can add chocolate sauce to your traditional crepes suzette, but even better, make Chocolate Crepes?

 History of Crepes Suzette from What's Cooking America?

 Probably the most famous crepe dish in the world.
 In a restaurant, a crepe suzette is often prepared in a chafing dish in full view of the guests.
 They are served hot with a sauce of sugar, orange juice, and liqueur (usually Grand Marnier).
 Brandy is poured over the crepes and then lit.
 The dish was created out of a mistake made by a fourteen year-old assistant waiter Henri Carpentier (1880-1961) in 1895 at the Maitre at Monte Carlo's Café de Paris.
 He was preparing a dessert for the Prince of Wales, the future King Edward VII (1841-1910) of England.